Crystalus Innovation Series | Ottawa 2026

 Financial Foundations, Structures & Practical Q&A

-• Highlight how a small set of core financial products and tools — including grants, technical assistance, loans, equity, guarantees, insurance and other instruments such as derivatives — underpin blended and catalytic finance structures.
+• Highlight how a small set of core financial products and tools: including grants, technical assistance, loans, equity, guarantees, insurance and other instruments such as derivatives, underpin blended and catalytic finance structures.

 • Common structuring concepts, including capital stacks, funding continuums, first-loss positions and risk-sharing arrangements

-• Key terms such as concessionality, additionality, risk, return and impact metrics — including why they matter and how they are understood by funders and investors
+• Key terms such as concessionality, additionality, risk, return and impact metrics, including why they matter and how they are understood by funders and investors

 • Informal Q&A on financial terminology, structured finance concepts, transaction design and participant-specific questions

-Capital Mobilization in Practice
+Main Innovation Session | Day 1 Capital Mobilization in Practice

 Empowering Capital.
 Mobilizing Investment.
 Shaping the Future of Blended Finance.

-Day 2 is the flagship session — a high-energy practitioner experience designed to illuminate, inspire and empower leaders working at the frontier of blended and sustainable finance.
+Main Innovation Session | Day 1 is the flagship opening session: a high-energy practitioner experience designed to illuminate, inspire and empower leaders working at the frontier of blended and sustainable finance.
 It brings together the major forces reshaping capital mobilization: shifting global capital flows, investment pathways, integrated development/trade/investment strategies, and the practical challenge of moving promising ideas from concept to committed capital.

 Morning Session